-ERF performance is currently above the 106% target, with estimated income showing £2.2m above the national target as at M02.
-However, this is £0.7m below internal plan.
+ERF performance is currently above the 106% target, with estimated income showing $\pounds 2.2m$ above the national target as at M02.
+However, this is $\pounds 0.7m$ below internal plan.

-The capital expenditure programme is £0.5m above plan YTD and £1.5m above the full-year forecast.
+The capital expenditure programme is $\pounds 0.5m$ above plan YTD and $\pounds 1.5m$ above the full-year forecast.

-- (1 & 2.)
-Revenue Clinical revenue for Integrated Care Board (ICB), NHS England (NHSE) contracts, and variable (non-ICB income) is below plan, due to Elective Recovery Fund (ERF) and CDC (Community Diagnostic Centre) under performance.
-Other revenue is above plan due principally to income received for education and training and funding from the local authority for therapies and frailty posts (offset by pay costs). - (3. & 4.)
-Operating expenses Pay costs are lower than plan and agency expenditure has reduced again in May.
+(1 & 2.)
+Revenue - Clinical revenue for Integrated Care Board (ICB), NHS England (NHSE) contracts, and variable (non-ICB income) is below plan, due to Elective Recovery Fund (ERF) and CDC (Community Diagnostic Centre) under performance.
+Other revenue is above plan due principally to income received for education and training and funding from the local authority for therapies and frailty posts (offset by pay costs).

+(3. & 4.)
+Operating expenses - Pay costs are lower than plan and agency expenditure has reduced again in May.
 Bank expenditure has also reduced with enhanced controls applied across nursing wards and escalation areas remaining closed in the month.
-Non-pay is overspent with an overspend on drugs (partly offset by income for high-cost drugs), and clinical outsourcing. - (7.)
-Control Total Deficit The Trust is reporting a deficit position to the end of May. - (9.)
-Financial Efficiency £1.7m delivered against an annual target of £23.8m.
-Plans are expected to be fully developed by the end of June 2025. - (10.)
-Cash Cash balance is £16.3m, equivalent to 15 days cash to cover operating expenses. - (11.)
-Capital Capital expenditure is currently £0.5m above the year-to-date plan and £1.5m above the full-year forecast variance reflects the additional Public Dividend Capital (PDC) funding allocated to the Trust under the New Hospital Programme (NHP).
+Non-pay is overspent with an overspend on drugs (partly offset by income for high-cost drugs), and clinical outsourcing.

+(7.)
+Control Total Deficit - The Trust is reporting a deficit position to the end of May.

+(9.)
+Financial Efficiency - £1.7m delivered against an annual target of £23.8m.
+Plans are expected to be fully developed by the end of June 2025.

+(10.)
+Cash - Cash balance is £16.3m, equivalent to 15 days cash to cover operating expenses.

+(11.)
+Capital - Capital expenditure is currently £0.5m above the year-to-date plan and £1.5m above the full-year forecast.
+The full-year forecast variance reflects the additional Public Dividend Capital (PDC) funding allocated to the Trust under the New Hospital Programme (NHP).